-- The CPI remains a fixed-basket index and the weights for each consumption segments remain unchanged (that is to say the one observed for the year 2019): for instance, whereas the household food expenditures increase with the lockdown, the food weight remains the one observed before the health crisis. - When a consumption segment is not transacted any more, its price cannot be observed; the sub-index is consequently imputed (i) either with the price changes of similar product or of the nearest higher aggregate (ii) or with the all-item index, (iii) or scarcely, in duly justified circumstances, by carrying forward the last observed price.
+- The CPI remains a fixed-basket index and the weights for each consumption segments remain unchanged (that is to say the one observed for the year 2019): for instance, whereas the household food expenditures increase with the lockdown, the food weight remains the one observed before the health crisis. - When a consumption segment is not transacted any more, its price cannot be observed; the sub-index is consequently imputed (i) either with the price changes of a similar product or of the nearest higher aggregate (ii) or with the all-item index, (iii) or scarcely, in duly justified circumstances, by carrying forward the last observed price.
 Moreover, when the price of a product follows a highly seasonal pattern, the imputation reproduces the past seasonality.
 The three methods were used.

 This consumer price index that is consistent with the past habits of consumption enables to describe the inflationary / deflationary pressure in the economy, in particular the scarce drop in the fuel and transport prices.
-However, it could be quite far from the consumer feelings who, because of the health crisis, are no more able or no more eager to purchase some products.
+However, it could be quite far from the consumer feelings who, because of the health crisis, were no more able or no more eager to purchase some products.
 For that reason and in order to illustrate the consequences of this major shock on household consumption, an alternative price index was built for exploratory motivation.
 Contrary to the CPI that is a chained Laspeyres-type index (built on the past structure of the consumption, yearly updated), this index is a Paasche-type index (built on the current structure of the consumption).
-This kind of index is usually not produced monthly because the consumption structure is known with a delay, not compatible with the CPI production.
-In order to compute this Paasche-type index for April, the nowcasting exercise carried out on May 7 by INSEE on household consumption was used.
-Although the exercise was performed at a lower detailed level than the one used for CPI weight, it enables to illustrate what inflation should have been with a consumption basket purchased during April 2020.
+This kind of index is usually not produced monthly because the consumption structure is known with a delay which is not compatible with the CPI production.
+In order to compute this Paasche-type index for April, the most updated nowcasting exercise carried out by INSEE was used.
+Although the exercise was performed at a lower detailed level than the one used for CPI weight, it enables to illustrate what inflation should have been with a consumption basket purchased during the lockdown period (from the 17th of March to the 10th of May).
+Since the end of the lockdown, the consumption structure evolved again but a large part of the price collection for the May index occurred during the lockdown period (see infra).

-According to this nowcasting exercise, fuel consumption (expressed in current euro) dropped sharply (-72%) as well as transport services (-80%) and accommodation and catering services (-87%); food consumption is contrariwise one of the few products whose consumption is maintained in current euro (+3%).
-Therefore, the consumption structure in April 2020 has a higher weight for food and a smaller weight for fuel, transport and accommodation services whose volatile prices have often a high contribution to the monthly change in prices.
+According to this nowcasting exercise, fuel consumption dropped sharply as well as transport services and accommodation and catering services; food consumption is contrariwise one of the few products whose consumption is maintained.
+Therefore, the consumption structure during the lockdown has a higher weight for food and a smaller weight for fuel, transport and accommodation services whose volatile prices have often a high contribution to the monthly change in prices.

-Although the consumption structures are quite different, the gap between the price changes measured with these two different indices is limited.
-With a Laspeyres-type index, prices were stable in April: the drop in fuel prices was offset by the rise in food prices; with a Paasche-type index, the prices increased in average by 0.3% month on month - the gap is explained by the more important weight of food and the lesser weight of fuel in the Paasche-type index (figure 1).
-The gap between the two indexes is however also the consequence of seasonality effects: both indices are not seasonally adjusted and their seasonality is different because of the different weight of highly seasonal products as airfare or tourism.
+Although the consumption structures are quite different, the gap between the price changes measured with these two different indices is limited in May as in March and April (figure 1).
+Using the past consumption structure or the one observed during the lockdown, prices in metropolitan France increased by 0.2% in May2: the drop in fuel prices weighted more in the index using the past consumption structure but so was the increase in the service prices.

+The gap between the two indexes is however also the consequence of seasonality effects: both indices are not seasonally adjusted and their seasonality is different because of the different weight of highly seasonal products as airfares or tourism.

+2 Without rounding the figures, the Laspeyres-type index is inferior to the Paasche-type index by 0.04 point.